md-systems/past/README.txt

  error logging utility as well as messaging backend for capturing events from i.e. ecommerce transactions.

+ Past backends are pluggable, if you want to write your own you will have to add a new module that contains two classes that implement PastEventInterface and PastEventArgumentInterface.
+In your module file add a wrapper function that returns an event instance of your class.

+ Further you will have to switch to the backend by setting a variable in your settings.php.
+The value of the variable is the wrapper function in your .module file, for example:

+ $conf['past_backend'] = 'past_event_example_backend_create_event';

  EVENTS MANAGEMENT

  Past Bughunt is a module that provides a simple workflow to manage individual